ontodev/robot/docs/export.md

 ### Rendering Cell Values

+Entities used in cell values are rendered by one of four different strategies:

+* `NAME` - render the entity by label (if label does not exist, entity is rendered by CURIE)
+* `ID` - render the entity by short form ID/CURIE
+* `IRI` - render the entity by full IRI
+* `LABEL` - render the entity by label ONLY (if label does not exist, entity is rendered as an empty string)

-By default, cell values are rendered with the label of the corresponding OWLObject (an entity, an expression, or an annotation value).
+By default, values are rendered with the `NAME` strategy.
+To update the strategy globally, you can use the `--entity-format` option and provide one of the above values:

-You can render entities by other values by including a special tag after the column name.
-To render by ID/CURIE, include `[ID]`.
-To render by IRI, include `[IRI]`:

     robot export --input nucleus_part_of.owl \
+      --header "ID|SubClass Of" \
+      --entity-format ID \
+      --exclude-anonymous true \
+      --export results/nucleus-ids.csv

+In the above example, all the "subclass of" values will be rendered by their short form ID.

+You can also specify different rendering strategies for different columns by including the strategy name in a square-bracket-enclosed tag after the column name:

+    robot export --input nucleus_part_of.owl \
       --header "LABEL|SubClass Of [ID]|SubClass Of [IRI]" \
       --exclude-anonymous true \
       --export results/nucleus-iris.csv

-These tags should not be used with the following default columns: `LABEL`, `ID`, `IRI`, as they will not change the rendered values.
+These tags should not be used with the following default columns: `LABEL`, `ID`, or `IRI` as they will not change the rendered values.

 ### Preparing the Ontology